Share compute resources with Anyscale machine pools

 The following machine pool configuration shows an example of configuring a machine pool to manage A100s.

 Machine pools define resource scheduling rules using partitions objects.
 You can define multiple partitions for a machine type, then define rules for each partition to control what types of workloads can use those instances.
 Use the size field to specify the maximum number of instances allowed in the machine pool partition.
-Anyscale reccommends setting size to the quota in your cloud provider account for the given machine type.
+Anyscale recommends setting size to the quota in your cloud provider account for the given machine type.
 See Rule fields.

 kind: ANYSCALE_MANAGED